IsaacRudnick/WesttownAutoCalendar/README.md

 To understand how the program works, you will need a decent understanding of **[Node.js](https://www.smashingmagazine.com/2019/02/node-api-http-es6-javascript/)**

 **Please leave this codebase as well-documented as you've found it.**
-The best comments don't explain what something does, but why it does it.
+The best comments don't just explain what something does, but why it does it.
+Apropos of that, please leave good comments for others.

 ### Where do I look to start fixing a bug?